Definable convolution and idempotent Keisler measures II: Preliminaries

 Conversely, suppose $a \in \stab(\lambda)$, but $a \not \in \supp(\lambda)$.
 By Fact \ref{compact:corr}, this implies that $\left( \supp(\lambda) \cdot a \right) \cap \supp(\lambda)= \emptyset$.
 However $\lambda(\supp(\lambda)) = 1$ and also

 a contradiction. \end{proof}

 Finally, we recall a couple of facts on integrating functions over compact groups. \begin{fact} Suppose that $G$ is a compact group and $H$ is a closed subgroup of $G$ with normalized Haar measure $\lambda_{H}$.
-Let $f:G \to \mathbb{R}$ be a Borel function with $f \in L^{1}(\lambda_{H})$ and let $h \in H$.
+Let $h \in H$ and $f:G \to \mathbb{R}$ be a Borel function such that $f|_{H} \in L^{1}(\lambda_{H})$, i.e. the restriction of $f$ to $H$ is integrable.
 Then

 where $\lambda$ is the measure on $G$ defined by $\lambda(X) = \lambda_{H}(X \cap H)$. \end{fact}

 The next fact appears hard to find explicitly stated in the literature, so we provide a proof for completeness.